 We have an extensive market research department that assists our divisions in each of our markets to better compete with other homebuilders, and the inventory of foreclosure and re-sale homes in surrounding neighborhoods.
 Our strategic operations team conducts in-depth community-level reviews in each of our markets, including a detailed analysis of existing inventory, pricing, buyer demographics and the identification of each location's key buyer metrics.
 This analysis and resulting analytical tools assist in decision-making regarding product designs, positioning, and pricing and underwriting standards for lot purchases and land development.
 Additionally, our market research department is focused on evaluating and identifying new market opportunities.
-The anlaysis of entry into a new market includes comprehensive research and surveys of buyer demographics and demographics and demographics and employment statistics, foreclosure activity and desirability of the market in general.
+The anlaysis of entry into a new market includes comprehensive research and surveys of buyer demographics and demands, competitor composition and performance, the surrounding job market and employment statistics, foreclosure activity and desirability of the market in general.
 Based on the results of our market research, we successfully entered the Raleigh-Durham and Tampa markets in 2011 and announced our entry into the Charlotte market in 2012.